Cambridge- Africa Core Team

 Dr Pauline Essah - Manager

-Originally from Ghana in West Africa, Pauline completed an honours degree in Agriculture at the University of Ghana.
-She then relocated to the UK to study for MPhil and PhD degrees in Biological Sciences at the University of Cambridge, followed by post-doctoral research also in Cambridge.
+Pauline completed an honours degree in agriculture at the University of Ghana, in her native country of Ghana.
+She then relocated to the UK to study for MPhil and PhD degrees (Pembroke and Churchill Colleges, respectively) in biological sciences at the University of Cambridge, followed by post-doctoral research also in Cambridge.

 In 2015, Pauline was appointed by the University of Cambridge as Manager of Cambridge-Africa.
 She works closely with the Programme's Academic Director and Champions to develop the strategy, aims, objectives and vision for the Programme, and has regular interaction with the University’s Strategic Partnerships Office, the Development and Alumni Relations Office, as well as the Communications Office.
 She is a point of call for external universities, organisations and foundations that are interested in collaborating with, or funding the programme.
 Pauline also oversees the work of the Coordinators of the various Cambridge-Africa initiatives, and the organisation of University-wide 'Africa' networking events and seminars.
-She is a member of the University of Cambridge’s InterConnect Steering Group (an Equality & Diversity Initiative), the Athena Swan Working Group (committed to advancing the careers of women in STEMM subjects) at the Department of Pathology, the Board of Trustees of the Cambridge Development Initiative (a student-led Cambridge University volunteering organisation working in Tanzania), and the UNESCO-Merck Africa Research Summit.
-Pauline is a Senior Member of Hughes Hall in Cambridge.
+She is a member of: the University of Cambridge’s InterConnect Steering Group (an Equality & Diversity Initiative), the Equality, Diversity and Wellbeing Committee at the Department of Pathology, the Board of Trustees of the Cambridge Development Initiative (a student-led Cambridge University volunteering organisation working in Tanzania), and the Scientific Committee for the UNESCO-Merck Africa Research Summit.
+Furthermore, Pauline is an Associate of Hughes Hall in Cambridge.

 Sophia obtained a medical degree (Bachelor of Medicine, Bachelor of Surgery (MBBChir)) from the University of Cambridge in 2009, and has since worked for local and global health-related projects in Cambridgeshire.
 This included two years at the Addenbrooke's Charitable Trust (Cambridge University Hospitals), where she supported the development of clinical links between the Hospitals and institutions in Botswana, El Salvador and Myanmar.